 Below are our top 5 picks of food dehydrators for herbs.
 We have included different types of units of various sizes, types, and price options so that you can choose the kind of model that best suits your needs.

-All of the units reviewed here, except the budget option, have a temperature control function.
+All of the units reviewed here, except for the Presto Dehydro, have a temperature control function.

-Best Box-Type Herb Dehydrator: COSORI Premium Food Dehydrator Machine
+Best Box-Type Herb Dehydrator: COSORI Premium Stainless Steel Food Dehydrator

 Specifications: